controlecidadao/samantha_ia/README.md

 It also stops playback of the currently playing audio when in speech autoplay mode (_Read response aloud_ checkbox selected).

-Samantha has 3 phases: loading model (non stop), thinking (non stop) and next token selection (stop).
+Samantha has 3 phases:<br>
+1) Loading model (non stop)
+2) Thinking (non stop)
+3) Next token selection (stop).

 This button works only when the next token selection phase is started, even if it was pressed previously.

 ---